10 Pro Tips for Installing Outdoor Security Lighting

 Burglars are still human, and still have that adrenalin pumping through their veins because they are doing something they know they are not supposed to.
 If something happens that they weren’t expecting, they are more likely to think they made an error in their planning and take off.

-10. Lights Not Specifically For Security
+10. Also Use Lights Not Specifically for Security

+Experienced burglars are probably very aware of all of the different kinds of security lighting and the ways that you will be using them to try to deter them.
 Which is why the last tip is a really strange one.
 Try to not focus all of your security lighting efforts on lights specifically for security!

-It'll definitely make you a bit red in the face if you've spent all this time, effort and money on tons of great security lighting only to have an experienced burglar slip completely around it.
+It'll definitely make you a bit red in the face if you've spent all this time, effort, and money on tons of great security lighting only to have an experienced burglar slip completely around it.

 Outdoor accent lighting may not be as bright or as focused as that flood light you are using for security, but it may work even better.
 The softer light, but enough to see by still, will provide enough visibility for you or your neighbors to see if something is creeping around.